 Later that evening, she returned with Dominiquette Cazenave and said:

 Reverend Pastor, Aqueró told me: ‘Go tell the priests to have a chapel built here.’” – Lourdes, Histoire authentique, R. Laurentin, Vol. 5, page 192

 Dominiquette helped translate between Bernadette’s patios and the French used by some of the questioners who had gathered in the rectory.

 At this time, Bernadette knew only a few words in French, couldn’t read or write, hadn’t made her First Communion and was having difficulty in memorizing the French catechism.
 Also, Bernadette’s memory was not strong.
 This made studying difficult and caused her to forget parts of the visions when later questioned.
-In fact, the intense reaction and down putting of Peyramale caused her to forget most of the details of this particular apparition.
+In fact, the intense reaction of and down putting by Peyramale caused her to forget most of the details of this particular apparition.
 Bernadette was always straight forward about what she couldn’t answer because she had forgotten.

 On March 3, the crowd pressed in all around her and broke Bernadette’s candle.
 Aqueró didn’t appear when she prayed the Rosary.
 On the advice of her Uncle Sajous, she went back later when the crowd had thinned out for the day.
 Aqueró appeared for the fourteenth time.

 Bernadette reported to Peyramale, “Reverend Pastor, the lady still wants her chapel.”

 “Did you ask her name?”

 “All right, if she wants a chapel, let her give her name, and let her make the rosebush at the grotto bloom!” — Lourdes, Histoire authentique, R. Laurentin, Vol. 5 page 231